CumulusNetworks/docs/content/cumulus-netq-33/Manage-Deployment/Install-NetQ/Install-NetQ-Device-SW/Install-NetQ-Agents/Install-NetQ-Agents-on-CL.md

 - Obtain NetQ software packages

 {{<notice note>}}
-If your network uses a proxy server for external connections, you should first {{<exlink url="https://docs.cumulusnetworks.com/cumulus-linux/System-Configuration/Configuring-a-Global-Proxy/" text="configure a global proxy">}} so <code>apt-get</code> can access the software package in the Cumulus Networks repository.
+If your network uses a proxy server for external connections, you should first {{<exlink url="https://docs.cumulusnetworks.com/cumulus-linux/System-Configuration/Configuring-a-Global-Proxy/" text="configure a global proxy">}} so <code>apt-get</code> can access the software package in the NVIDIA networking repository.
 {{</notice>}}

 ### Verify NTP is Installed and Configured